The Shipping Law Review: New Zealand

 If the amount in dispute is more than NZ$350,000 or is an in rem claim, it must be brought in the High Court.
 In personam claims of NZ$350,000 or less may be determined in the District Court.

 The High Court has no specialist admiralty judges.

 ii Arbitration and ADR

-There are two main domestic arbitral institutions, being the Arbitrators' and Mediators Institute of New Zealand and the Resolution Institute.
-Neither has specialist maritime expertise.
-The Maritime Law Association of Australia and New Zealand has issued arbitration rules that parties may decide to adopt, and has a panel of recommended arbitrators.
+The most prominent arbitration institution in New Zealand is the Arbitrators' and Mediators' Institute of New Zealand.
+There are also two smaller arbitration institutes: the New Zealand Dispute Resolution Centre and the New Zealand International Arbitration Centre.
+None of these arbitration institutes has specialist maritime expertise.
+The Maritime Law Association of Australia and New Zealand has issued arbitration rules, which parties may decide to adopt, and has a panel of recommended arbitrators.

 Mediation can also be used to resolve disputes and is largely unregulated in the commercial context.